Frank von Hippel (Dept. Biological Sciences, UAA)

 Black Bear Management in Alaska: The Role of Perceptions, Policies and Decision-Making

 Dr. Shannon Donovan, Assistant Professor of Geography & Environmental Studies 907-786-6052 firstname.lastname@example.org

 In the state of Alaska, black bears (Ursus americanus) provide a host of ecosystem services that include serving as a food source, predator, hunted trophy species, wildlife viewing opportunity and tourist attraction.
 In its role as predator, black bears also affect more highly desired food sources, such as moose.
 Bear predation on young calves is thought to have significant effects on moose populations and some people in Alaska are concerned about increasing predation rates by bears on moose calves.
-In order to better understand public perceptions regarding black bear management as well as the policy context within which decisions are made, we propose to conduct a social assessment and policy review of black bear management.
+In order to better understand public perceptions regarding black bear management as well as the policy context within which decisions are made, this project seeks to conduct a social assessment and policy review of black bear management.

 Chester Creek : Analysis of water quality in the Chester Creek watershed, Anchorage, Alaska

 Dr. Khrystyne Duddleston, Associate Professor, Biological Sciences 907-786-7752 email@example.com